Nostalgic Japanese cuisine

 Nashiji (梨地) - Traditional Japanese blade finish

-How does Nashiji affect the functionality of the knife?
+How does Nashiji affect knife functionality?

-🔹 Traditional Handcrafting - The Nashiji pattern is usually applied by hand, enhancing the uniqueness of each knife.
+🔹 Traditional handcrafting - The Nashiji pattern is usually applied by hand, enhancing the uniqueness of each knife.

 🔹 Retro aesthetic - Knives with this finish have a rustic, nostalgic look inspired by Japanese craftsmanship.